compoundingeffects/bigpictureschool/natural_science.md

 Scientists also create mathematical models—simplified representations of complex systems using equations and relationships.
 Think of these as blueprints that capture the essential features of how something works.
 A weather model, for example, represents how temperature, pressure, humidity, and wind interact.
 These models help scientists understand complicated systems and predict what might happen under different conditions.

-## The Proof Is in the Predictions
+## The proof is in the predictions

 The real test of scientific understanding is whether it works.
 A good scientific explanation doesn't just account for what we've already seen—it accurately predicts what we'll see in new situations.